itsnazarkhani/MelliMaharat/README.md

   - `MelliMaharatDB.mdf`
   - `MelliMaharatDB_log.ldf`
 - `DataForge/` - Main .NET solution and projects that model the database and data access
-  - `DataForge.sln` - Visual Studio / dotnet solution
+  - `DataForge.slnx` - Visual Studio / dotnet solution
   - `DataForge.Dal/` - EF Core DbContext, migrations, repository code and data access layer
     - `appsettings.configuration.json` - contains (or is expected to contain) the connection string used by the DAL and design-time factory
     - `DbContexts/ApplicationDbContext.cs` - the EF Core DbContext